wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 Video Lectures:

-1. <a target="_blank" href="https://www.freecodecamp.org/news/azure-administrator-certification-az-104-pass-the-exam-with-this-free-11-hour-course/">11 hour video course on FreeCodeCamp.org</a> <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg" title="May 3, 2021">on YouTube</a> by Andrew Brows of <a target="_blank" href="https://www.exampro.co/az-104">ExamPro</a>.
+1. <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg>11 hour VIDEO</a>: <a target="_blank" href="https://www.freecodecamp.org/news/azure-administrator-certification-az-104-pass-the-exam-with-this-free-11-hour-course/">course on FreeCodeCamp.org</a> <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg" title="May 3, 2021">on YouTube</a> by Andrew Brown offering his <a target="_blank" href="https://www.exampro.co/az-104">ExamPro</a>.

-1. <a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course">Tim Warner and Mike Pfeiffer's CloudSkills.io</a>
+1. DEFUNCT: <a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course">Tim Warner and Mike Pfeiffer's CloudSkills.io</a> after collecting $1,000 from students before shutting down in 2021.

 1. Michael J. Shannon takes a deep dive on a lightboard in <a target="_blank" href="https://learning.oreilly.com/videos/exam-az-104-microsoft/9780136823483/9780136823483-A104_01_01_01">9+ hours of videos with transcript from OReilly</a>